Learning to Switch Among Agents in a Team via 2-Layer Markov Decision Processes: Related work

-\looseness-1 More broadly, our work contributes to an extensive body of work on human-machine collaboration~\citep{brown2019machine,ghosh2020towards-aamas,grover2018learning, hadfield2016cooperative, haug2018teaching, kamalaruban2019interactive, macindoe2012pomcop,nikolaidis2015efficient, nikolaidis2017mathematical, radanovic2019learning, reddy2018shared, taylor2011integrating,torrey2013teaching,tschiatschek2019learner,walsh2011blending,wilson2018collaborative}.
-However, rather than developing algorithms that learn to switch control between humans and machines, previous work has predominantly considered settings in which the machine and the human interact with each other.
-Our work is also connected to research on understanding switching behavior and switching costs in the context of human-computer interaction~\citep{sch1,sch2,sch3,sch5,sch4}.
-We see this line of research as complementary---our work is about designing algorithms for switching control between machine and human agents.
-Finally, our work also relates to a recent line of research that combines deep reinforcement learning with opponent modeling to robustly switch between multiple machine policies~\citep{everett2018learning,zheng2018deep}.
+\looseness-1 Our work is also connected to research on understanding switching behavior and switching costs in the context of human-computer interaction~\citep{sch1,sch2,sch3,sch4,sch5}, which has been sometimes referred to as ``adjustable autonomy''~\citep{mostafa2019adjustable}.
+At a technical level, our work advances state of the art in adjustable autonomy by introducing an algorithm with provable guarantees to efficiently find the optimal switching policy in a setting in which the dynamics of the environment and the agents'{} policies are unknown (\ie, there is uncertainty about them).
+Moreover, our work also relates to a recent line of research that combines deep reinforcement learning with opponent modeling to robustly switch between multiple machine policies~\citep{everett2018learning,zheng2018deep}.
 However, this line of research does not consider the presence of human agents, and there are no theoretical guarantees on the performance of the proposed algorithms.